-The Axeda® RSM (Remote System Monitoring) agent is a software component that is installed automatically on the Torrent Server and Ion $S5^{\mathsf{TM}}$, Ion PGM $^{\mathsf{TM}}$, and Ion Proton $^{\mathsf{TM}}$ Sequencers, and Ion GeneStudio S5 Systems through the software update process.
+The Axeda[TM] RSM (Remote System Monitoring) agent is a software component that is installed automatically on the Torrent Server and Ion S5[TM], Ion PGM[TM], and Ion Proton[TM], and Ion GeneStudio[TM] S5 Systems through the software update process.

-Approximately every 60 seconds, this agent sends a heartbeat message to Thermo Fisher.
+Approximately every 60 seconds, this agent sends a heartbeat message to Thermo Fisher Scientific.
 This information is used to track the deployment and software configuration of machines in the field.

-Data is collected in the Axeda[®] monitoring database, where Thermo Fisher technical support personnel can review the information that agents collect.
-Because the heartbeat message is sent many times an hour, Tech Support can quickly see the following:
+Data is collected in the Axeda[TM] monitoring database, where Thermo Fisher Scientific Technical Support personnel can review the information that agents collect.
+Because the heartbeat message is sent many times an hour, Technical Support can quickly see the following: